Wenatchee, Washington: Public transportation

 Transit services within Wenatchee is provided by Link Transit, which serves all of Chelan County and parts of Douglas County.
 Link Transit also runs commuter bus service from Wenatchee to many outlying communities in the region, including Leavenworth and Chelan.
 The agency adopted its first electric buses with batteries in 2014, running on three trolley routes in Wenatchee branded as "The Current".
 In 2021 Link Transit moved to a "fare free" model and every trip is now "zero fare".
 In 2024, Link Transit was awarded grant funding to implement a 100% electric transit fleet (fixed urban routes) by 2026 including construction of a new bus garage facility to support the vehicles.

 Columbia Station, the city's Amtrak station, is also served by intercity coach buses from Greyhound, the Washington State Department of Transportation's AppleLine, and Northwestern Trailways.

 Aviation

-The city is served by Pangborn Memorial Airport which is located about 5 mi to the east, and supports commercial flights from Wenatchee to and from Seattle on Alaska Air.
+The city is served by Pangborn Memorial Airport which is located about five miles to the east, and supports commercial flights from Wenatchee to and from Seattle on Alaska Air.
 In 2023, Alaska Air began flying jet aircraft (replacing turbo prop aircraft) into Pangborn (EAT).
 Runway and Terminal improvements are expected to allow larger jet aircraft to service the airport in the future, and there is an ongoing campaign to spur Airline interest into providing routes and service to the California Bay Area.